2 Ways to Clean A Pizza Stone

 Damp Cloth

-Using water to clean a pizza stone is controversial because many people suggest that it’s a bad idea because water permeates the stone and can damage it when it heats and cools.
-If you do clean your pizza stone with water, then it’s much better to use a lightly dampened cloth than to run the stone under a tap.
+Using water to clean a pizza stone is controversial because many suggest it’s a bad idea because water permeates its pores and can damage it when it heats and cools.
+If you clean your pizza stone with water, use a lightly dampened cloth than running the stone under a tap.

 An Oven